ShawnOakley/smartling-webpack-intro/README.md

 `modulesDirectories` makes possible to resolve module within specified pathes.
 To resolve means to find it by simple `require('moduleName')`.

 `extensions` means which extensions are possible.
-Note that `''` makes possible to use and require modules without extension like this: `touch module` `require(./module) // requires nesly created module`
+Note that `''` makes possible to use and require modules without extension like this: `touch module` `require(./module) // requires newly created module`

 FOR PERFORMANCE: Keep as less as possible `modulesDirectories` as well as `extensions`.